Parallel Computing

 # next we assign an array index to each test set and saving each into a variable called FILE

-# the SLURM environment variable SLURM_ARRAY_TASK_ID is the index (0-4)
+# the Slurm environment variable SLURM_ARRAY_TASK_ID is the index (0-4)

 FILE=${FILES[${SLURM_ARRAY_TASK_ID}]}